lendamico/objc-bnr/notes_Objective-C Programming.md

 - pointers are sometimes called references; thus, using the pointer to read data at the address is sometimes called *dereferencing* the pointer.
 - `*addressOfI`: give me the value of the data stored at the address `addressOfI`

+# 9. Pass By Reference
+- *pass-by reference*: supplying an address to stash part of a called function